51st Infantry Division "Siena"

 The 51st Infantry Division "Siena" (51ª Divisione di fanteria "Siena") was an infantry division of the Royal Italian Army during World War II.
 The Siena was formed on 15 September 1939 and named for the city of Siena.
-The division was a Campanian unit and it's men were almost entirely from Naples.
+The division was a Campanian unit and its men were almost entirely from Naples.
 After fighting in the Greco-Italian War the division was sent to Crete as garrison unit.
 There the division was disbanded by invading German forces after the Armistice of Cassibile was announced on 8 September 1943.

 History

 The division's lineage begins with the Brigade "Siena" established by order of the Provisional Government of the Grand Duchy of Tuscany of 2 July 1859 with the 3rd and 4th infantry regiments.
 On 25 March 1860 the Brigade "Siena" entered the Royal Sardinian Army three days after the Kingdom of Sardinia had annexed the United Provinces of Central Italy, which included the Grand Duchy of Tuscany.
 Already before entering the Royal Sardinian Army the brigade's two infantry regiments had been renumbered on 30 December 1859 as 31st Infantry Regiment and 32nd Infantry Regiment.